UW-Hydro/VIC/README.txt

 	Description:

 	Memory errors would occur when ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE.
+In addition, the output files
-	In addition, the output files would not contain sufficient contents due to not closing properly.
+	would not contain sufficient contents due to not closing properly.
+TJB

 Fixed fread checks